jasongrimes/fretboardfoundation/_chapters/020-chords/070-bass-lines.md

 ## Root note on down beats

-Start by playing the root note of the chord on the down beat, before or even instead of the rest of the chord.
+Start by playing the root note chords on the down beat, before or even instead of the rest of the chord.

-Begin listening to the bass notes as their own line that leads and complements the chords.
+Begin hearing the bass notes as composing their own line, which leads and complements the chords.

 ## Add fifths, octaves, and approach tones

-Then make the bass line more interesting by adding in the fifth.
+Make the bass line more interesting by adding in the fifth and the octave.

 Smooth out the bass line by adding approach notes before the root and fifth---either a chromatic tone, scale tone, or chord tone immediately above or below the target note.